Ph.D., Educational Policy Studies, University of Alberta, 1994

 His academic interests cover four main areas:

-His teaching interests include courses in adult education, sociology of education, education policies and politics, community development, research methods, citizenship learning, participatory democracy, and comparative and international education (with a focus on Latin America).
-Besides the courses he teaches at Arizona State University, Professor Schugurensky has been invited as visiting professor to several universities, including the University of California at Los Angeles, the University of British Columbia, the University of Córdoba, the University of Malta, the University do Vale do Rio dos Sinos (UNISINOS), the Universidad Internacional de Andalucía, the University of Victoria (Canada), the University of Seville, University of Huelva, and the University of Paris.
+His teaching interests include courses in participatory governance, social pedagogy, sociology of education, education policies and politics, community development, research methods, citizenship learning, democracy, and comparative and international education.
+Besides the courses he teaches at Arizona State University, Professor Schugurensky has been invited as visiting professor to several universities, including the University of California at Los Angeles, the University of British Columbia, the University of Córdoba, the University of Malta, the University do Vale do Rio dos Sinos (UNISINOS), the Universidad Internacional de Andalucía, the University of Victoria (Canada), the University of Seville, University of Huelva, the University of Paris, and Hokkaido University.

 Building expertise among Ontario literacy practitioners through literacy research circles